eclipse-threadx/getting-started/NXP/MIMXRT1060-EVK/VS.md

 1. Download and install [Visual Studio](https://visualstudio.microsoft.com/downloads/).

-    > The preview version of VS 2022 will have new embedded features.
+    > The Preview version of VS 2022 will have new embedded features.

 1. Download and install the [SEGGER J-Link Software and Documentation Pack](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack) V7.00 or greater. _Note: Version V7.00 or greater is required to support the on-board DAPLink probe._